 Top 10 Vaporwave Albums

-As we all know, vaporwave music is a form of appropriation art.
+Vaporwave music is a unique form of art known as appropriation art.
 This style of music often contains jazz and Muzak samples that have been shifted and/or stretched.
-The style came to life in reaction to economic and social powers that are still a part of our lives: globalization, nostalgia, depression.
-There isn’t any other kind of music that concerns itself with these aspects of modern life and that’s what makes it so unique.
-Let’s take a look at the top 10 albums that cemented vaporwave music’s place amongst the other genres.
+The style came to life in reaction to economic and social powers that are still a part of our lives: globalization, nostalgia, and depression.
+There isn’t any other kind of music which concerns itself with these aspects of modern life and that’s what makes it so unique.
+Let’s take a look at the top 10 albums that cemented vaporwave music’s place amongst the other great genres.

 By taking stock music and overlaying glitchy effects, Internet Club has created a calming overall effect and takes the listener on a foray into hyperreality.